Jones Act Lawyers

 The purpose of the Jones Act is twofold: to protect the employment of American maritime workers by ensuring the use of American vessels to carry goods between any two points in the United States, and to protect maritime workers by allowing for financial compensation and liability in the event of an accident or illness during their employment.

 This policy aims to protect maritime workers by offering them the ability to stand up against the big shipping companies in the event they’re injured on the job, as well as providing stability to the United States maritime industry by sustaining jobs and maintaining a domestic shipbuilding industry.

 Am I Covered By The Jones Act?

+While still on board, the accident report is usually made by your employer.
+This is often critical to determining the strength of your case under the Jones Act, so make sure the report is as detailed as possible.
 Describe any workplace factors that may have contributed to the accident, such as poor lighting or darkness, slippery floors and surfaces, co-worker negligence, insufficient or defective equipment, insufficient manpower, unsafe procedures, or anything else that may have contributed to your accident.
 The more information you can provide, the better.